13 Tips to Secure your Website from Hackers

 8. Validation On Both Browser And Server Side

 Browsers can only point out simple failures and errors such as the empty (*) mandatory fields and others.
 This doesn’t check the data being entered in the field.
 Sometimes it leads to any malicious or scripting code.
-This code that is being entered into the database can cause unnecessary results in your website.
+This code that is being entered into the database can cause unnecessary results on your website.

 9. Place Frequent Backup Options To Secure Your Website

-Keep your back up ready for the worst-case scenario.
+Keep your backup ready for the worst-case scenario.
 When the hard drive fails, it can make you zero from the hero if you are not prepared for it.